-Sustainable travel begins long before we reach our destination.
-It's about making smarter choices in every aspect of the trip; from booking transport and accommodation to seeking out local experiences and being conscious of where we're investing our tourist dollars.
+Sustainable travel is about making smarter choices in every aspect of the trip.
+It starts at the beginning, when booking transport and accommodation, and comes into play when seeking out local experiences and being conscious of where you're investing your tourist dollars.

-That doesn't mean you need to totally overhaul your vacation though.
+But that doesn't mean you need to totally overhaul your vacation.
 We've put together a list of practical tips that will help you along the way, even if you're just getting started on your sustainable travel journey.

-Eco-conscious accommodation has come on leaps and bounds in recent years thanks to changing attitudes among consumers.
-Now the industry knows what's good for the planet is good for profit and hotels are starting to rack up serious eco credentials.
-There are CO2-neutral stays on offer in places like The Brando in Tahiti, the Olakira Camp in the Serengeti, Vienna's Hotel Stadthalle and Kong Arthur in Copenhagen, part of Arthur Hotels, which was the world's first carbon-neutral hotel group.
+Eco-conscious accommodation has come on leaps and bounds in recent years, thanks to changing attitudes among consumers.
+Now the industry knows what's good for the planet is good for profit and hotels are starting to rack up serious eco-credentials.
+There are CO2-neutral stays on offer in places like The Brando in Tahiti, the Olakira Camp in the Serengeti, Vienna's Boutiquehotel Stadthalle and Hotel Kong Arthur in Copenhagen, part of Arthur Hotels, which was the world's first carbon-neutral hotel group.
 You can even try Zero Island, a tourist-friendly island in Sweden that managed to go carbon neutral in one year.

 Animals shouldn't be used for human entertainment and they need to live as free from human interference as possible.
 If you are keen to see wild animals in their natural habitat, choose places that offer ethical and sustainable animal interactions such as elephant sanctuaries and marine conservation volunteer projects.
 Elephant rides should always be given a miss and avoid all experiences where animals are behaving unnaturally.